Costeer/101st-Wiki/README.md

 ## The official wiki oft the 101st "Hell" battalion

+if you want to start to contribute or if you have suggestions on additions message me (Costeer) on discord!

 #### build using Quartz

 Quartz is a set of tools that helps you publish your [digital garden](https://jzhao.xyz/posts/networked-thought) and notes as a website for free.